Problems of Peace and Socialism: Background

 The Communist International (Comintern) was established in Moscow in March 1919 and began the regular production of a theoretical journal for members of its affiliated organizations, with the first issue of the magazine The Communist International appearing dated May Day of that same year.
 This publication helped to advance news and theoretical ideas across national boundaries and to unify political campaigns, with an article in the first issue declaring that the journal should become a "constant companion" and source of guidance for its readers.
 The magazine was initially produced in four parallel editions—Russian, German, French, and English—and remained in production until the abrupt termination of the Comintern due to wartime political exigencies in 1943.

 Following the end of the Second World War and the wartime alliance between the Soviet Union and the Allied powers of the United States, Great Britain, and France, a new Cold War erupted.
 The world Communist movement, headed by the USSR, reorganized itself as the Communist Information Bureau (Cominform) in 1947, an institution which attempted to restore the centralized dissemination of news, ideas, and political activities under a new banner.
 The Cominform also had its official organ, the weekly newspaper For a Lasting Peace, for a People's Democracy, which closely paralleled the earlier Comintern magazine in function if not form.
 This newspaper remained in production until 1956, when the so-called "Secret Speech" of Soviet leader Nikita Khrushchev led to a restructuring of the world Communist movement which ended the Cominform.

 A new effort at joint international activity would begin the following year.

 Establishment

 The idea of launching a joint ideological monthly publication was raised at the 1957 International Meeting of Communist and Workers Parties.
 The first issue of Problems of Peace and Socialism/World Marxist Review was issued in September 1958.
 At the start, WMR was published in Russian, German, English, French, Hungarian, Polish, Chinese, Albanian, Vietnamese, Bulgarian, Romanian, Korean, Czech, Mongolian, Spanish, Italian, Dutch, Swedish and Japanese.

-In some ways WMR represented a continuation of the Cominform organ For a Lasting Peace, for People's Democracy.
+In some ways WMR represented a continuation of the Cominform organ For a Lasting Peace, for People's Democracy!
 WMR was supposed to play an important role in formulating a joint political line of the communist parties of the Socialist Bloc.
 However, it never really came to fill the function of being an intra-Bloc organ, but was rather used by non-ruling communist parties.

-In May 1989.
-Soviet defector Evgenii Novikov, a former staff member of Problems of Peace and Socialism/World Marxist Review, said that the publication was a sponsored initiative of the International Department of the Communist Party of the Soviet Union.